-Practice days will be available at most venues on the preceding Friday (see schedule).
+Practice days will be available at most venues on the Friday preceding race weekend (see schedule).

-Confirmation and event details: Your entry will be confirmed by mail on receipt.
-Details such as directions, starting times and lodging are published in Vintage Views and by following the “Preview” links on the schedule at the bottom of this page.
+Confirmation and event details: The receipt of your entry will be confirmed by mail.
+Details such as directions, starting times and lodging are published in Vintage Views and by following the “Preview” links on the Schedule page.

 Membership: Current AHRMA membership is required to compete in AHRMA National events.
 For AHRMA membership information, please contact us.
 Memberships and renewals are available at the track.

-Required Transponder: AHRMA uses the AMB model 260x transponder for timing and scoring (for more-specific information, click here).
-This unit is required and is available for purchase from My-laps.com or for rent by AHRMA.
-If you would like to rent a transponder please use the rental form link found under each event on the Schedule and Results page of this web site.
+Required Transponder: AHRMA uses the AMB Model 260x transponder for timing and scoring (for more-specific information, click here).
+This unit is required and is available for purchase from www.mylaps.com or for rent from AHRMA.
+If you would like to rent a transponder, please use the rental form link found under each event on the Schedule and Results page of this website.
 For more information Click here

 Medical insurance: Proof of personal health coverage is required.
 Jones-Birdsong Insurance offers a Rider Accident Medical Plan; to apply, use this form: Medical Insurance Application (pdf)

-Race class options: The following classes are available.
+The following classes are offered.
 Check the AHRMA Handbook for complete details of class requirements.